commscope-ruckus/RUCKUS-One-Postman/README.md

 The collection named **RUCKUS One MSP** has two folders.
 The first folder contains a walkthrough using an MSP account which has delegated accounts.
 The last call picks one MSP-EC.
 The second folder is a walkthrough using the MSP-EC.
 In order to access a delegated account, besides using the jwt token for authentication, you need to add another header named **x-rks-tenantid**, whose value is the tenant id for the managed account.
+The collecion named **RUCKUS One Hospitality Edition** also contains two folders, because it is also for an instance that uses delegated accounts.
+The top level is the MSP or LSP, and the bottom level is the REC (RUCKUS End Customer), which are the properties managed by a brand.
+As with the MSP-EC, in order to access a property, besides using the jwt token for authentication, you need to add the header **x-rks-tenantid** to the request, whose value is the tenant id for the property.